Chart Color Schemes

 The labour market strength in Gladesville - Huntleys Point positions it well ahead of most Australian regions

-Gladesville-Huntleys Point has a highly educated workforce with notable representation in the technology sector.
-The area's unemployment rate was 2.6% as of June 2025, compared to Greater Sydney's 4.2%.
+Gladesville - Huntleys Point has a highly educated workforce with significant representation in the technology sector.
+The unemployment rate was 2.6% as of June 2025, which is below Greater Sydney's rate of 4.2%.

 Frequently Asked Questions - Employment